VibeStudio

 Spec Editor

-Edit feature specs in a dedicated markdown editor with syntax highlighting for the .vibe frontmatter format (Uses, Data, Never).
+Edit feature specs in a dedicated markdown editor with syntax highlighting for the .vibe frontmatter format (Uses, Data, Never, Connects).
+The editor lives in the main panel — click any spec in the left sidebar to open it.
+Changes are saved automatically.

 Code Peek